🏳️⚧️ Unofficial Gender Affirmation/Transition Guide for Curtin Technical Systems

 Please note that nothing in this guide is official, nor is this mean to reflect on Curtin, these are my own personal opinions/experiences, waivers, blah blah blah, you get the bloody point.
 I’m just trying to help, so if a legal team is reading this—bugger off.

 This guide may contain information generally useful to anyone affirming gender in academia, and I will likely separate out that information into another post in the coming week (stated on 2023-02-28 16:27).
+So as of November I still haven’t done this (sorry I’ve been busy)!

 2: Internal Systems: Preferred or Legal Name Change